[gravityform id="1" title="false" description="false"]

 Lymphocytes

-The Korus system is for research, laboratory or further manufacturing use only.
+The Korus system by Invetech is for research, laboratory or cell therapy manufacturing processes use only.
 It is not intended as a medical device in therapeutic or diagnostic procedures.
-Customers are responsible for validating the use of Korus within their process or therapy.
+Customers are responsible for validating the use of Korus technology within their process or therapy.
 Consult all instructions, terms and warnings prior to use of the solutions and products.
 Failure to do so can result in damage or serious injury, including death.
 Ready-to-run turnkey systems may require minor configuration before sale and use depending on customer needs.

 invetech logo